microsoft/playwright/docs/src/test-ui-mode-js.md

 ## Source

-As you hover over each action of your test the line of code for that action is highlighted in the source panel.
+When you click on an action in your test, the corresponding line of code is highlighted in the Source panel.

 ![showing source code of tests in ui mode](https://github.com/microsoft/playwright/assets/13063165/49b9fa2a-8a57-4044-acaa-0a2ea4784c5c)